TheNordicOne/ngx-formbar-examples/examples/ng19/token-based-registration/README.md

 # Token Based Registration

-This example shows how ngx-formwork with token based registrations.
-This is equal to the result of running `ng add ngx-formwork` without any parameters.
+This example shows ngx-formbar with token based registrations.
+This is equal to the result of running `ng add @ngx-formbar/core` without any parameters.